-- 11.6.1 A leading question is one in which the form of the question suggests the answer.
-For example: "Was the car blue?" - 11.6.2 Leading questions are only objectionable in examination-in-chief, for the purposes of the Mock Trial.
+- A leading question is one in which the form of the question suggests the answer.
+For example: "Was the car blue?"; - ii.
+Leading questions are only objectionable in examination-in-chief, for the purposes of a mock trial.
 They are permissible in cross-examination.